 - Location: The Exeter SARC is located at a safe location in Exeter. https://sarchelp.co.uk/exeter-sarc/how-to-find-us/

-- Case type: Exeter SARC can support female and male victims of rape or sexual assault who are acute (7 days or less) or historic (greater than 7 days).
-Exeter SARC also specialises in helping children who have experienced rape or sexual assault.
+- Case type: Devon and Cornwall SARC’s can support female and male victims of rape or sexual assault who are acute (up to 10 days) or historic (greater than 7 days).
+Our Centre of Excellence for Paediatric Care, based in Exeter also specialises in helping children who have experienced rape or sexual assault.

 We understand that confidentiality is important to you.